fordsfords/blink/README.md

 After a few seconds watching the blinking LED, ground XIO-P7 and watch CHIP shut down.
 Be sure to un-ground it afterwards.
 Restart CHIP, and when it has completed its reboot, watch the status LED start to blink again.

+Thanks to Efreak, blink can also be invoked as:

+        sudo /usr/local/bin/blink 1000000 1000000

+where the first number is the number of microseconds for the LED to stay on, and the second number is the number of microseconds for the LED stay off.
+So you can save power by adjusting the duty cycle:

+        sudo /usr/local/bin/blink 200000 1800000

 ## Build from source

 1. If you haven't set up your CHIP to be able to compile C programs, perform [these instructions](http://wiki.geeky-boy.com/w/index.php?title=CHIP_do_once) up to and including installing gcc.